ROCm/hipfort/docs/tutorials/rocfft-examples.rst

 `Normalizing with a scale factor`_, `Inspecting a plan`_ and `Reusing compiled kernels`_.

+The field and brick API, which decomposes a transform across several devices and is still an experimental preview, is covered by ``test/f2008/rocfft/rocfft_field_brick_z.f08``, the Fortran counterpart of the ``clients/samples/multi_gpu`` sample.
+The test is skipped when fewer than two GPUs are visible.

-Two areas have no Fortran counterpart.
-Distributed transforms, which the ``clients/samples/multi_gpu`` sample demonstrates, are built on the rocFFT field and brick API that is still an experimental preview, and MPI transforms need a rocFFT built with MPI support.
-The hipFORT interfaces for both (``rocfft_field_create``, ``rocfft_brick_create``, ``rocfft_plan_description_set_comm`` and friends) are generated and callable, but they are not exercised by the test suite.
+MPI transforms have no Fortran counterpart: they need a rocFFT built with MPI support, so ``rocfft_plan_description_set_comm`` and friends are generated and callable but are not exercised by the test suite.

 Transform workflow
 ==================